typhonjs-node-escomplex/typhonjs-escomplex/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/typhonjs-node-escomplex/typhonjs-escomplex.svg)](https://codecov.io/github/typhonjs-node-escomplex/typhonjs-escomplex)
 [![Dependency Status](https://www.versioneye.com/user/projects/575dc05d7757a0003bd4c2a3/badge.svg?style=flat)](https://www.versioneye.com/user/projects/575dc05d7757a0003bd4c2a3)

+Update: Please see [issue#9](https://github.com/typhonjs-node-escomplex/typhonjs-escomplex/issues/9) for a proposed roadmap for the next official major release of typhonjs-escomplex which is planned for fall '18 or thereabout.

 `typhonjs-escomplex` provides next generation Javascript complexity reports by utilizing [babylon](https://github.com/babel/babylon) w/ all plugins enabled to parse JS source code feeding the rest of the AST / processing modules which are available separately.
 Please review the [typhonjs-node-escomplex](https://github.com/typhonjs-node-escomplex) organization for all of the separate components which may be used independently if direct AST processing is required. `typhonjs-escomplex` simply provides a shim using `babylon` to produce the AST.

 Work is swiftly being finished.